-When visiting Chicago with her mom for the first time, Carolyn took full advantage of the beautiful summer weather and spent most of the time exploring the Windy City on foot.
+When visiting Chicago with her mom for the first time, Carolyn took full advantage of the beautiful summer weather.
+They spent most of the time exploring the Windy City on foot.
 With over 10 miles worth of steps at the end of their three-day visit, the Chicago dogs and deep dish pizza they consumed went down totally guilt free.

-And although 4 days was more than enough time for a first visit to Berlin, the city is SO spread out that on a recent visit, Ashley opted to walk everywhere instead (also: not easy to take the U-Bahn solo with a buggy).
+And although 4 days was more than enough time for a first visit to Berlin, the city is SO spread out.
+On a recent visit, Ashley opted to walk everywhere instead (also: not easy to take the U-Bahn solo with a buggy).

-Yes, it meant cutting out a few things, but in return, she got a much better feel for the city and a general understanding of the layout of a place she previously knew virtually nothing about.
+Yes, it meant cutting out a few things.
+But in return, she got a much better feel for the city.
+She also got a general understanding of the layout of a place she previously knew virtually nothing about.

 If you’re concerned you’ll have regrets about what you missed because you didn’t have enough time — we get it.
-There are some places you’re just not sure you’ll get the chance to re-visit, and you don’t want to get home feeling like you wasted what precious little time you did have.
+There are some places you’re just not sure you’ll get the chance to re-visit.
+You don’t want to get home feeling like you wasted what precious little time you did have.
 It can all feel a bit daunting!

 the romantic & the wino